ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

          The `idp.authn.LDAP.baseDN` and `idp.authn.LDAP.bindDN` have to be replaced with the right value.

+         The property `idp.attribute.resolver.LDAP.exportAttributes` **has to be added** into the file and configured with the list of attributes the IdP retrieves directly from LDAP.
-         The `idp.attribute.resolver.LDAP.exportAttributes` list MUST contains the attribute chosen for the persistent-id generation (*idp.persistentId.sourceAttribute*)
+         The list MUST contain the attribute chosen for the persistent-id generation (*idp.persistentId.sourceAttribute*).

          ```properties